 Generator Source has been helping customers by supplying new and high-quality used power generation equipment (namely Automatic Transfer Switches, Transformers, and Industrial Generators) for nearly 40 years.
 One primary advantage of buying used is immediate availability.
 Also, used equipment almost always includes a lower purchase price point than new items.
-Another critical aspect buyers should consider is all the unique features each piece of equipment already has included in the package; options like advanced control panels, sound attenuated enclosures, fuel tanks, battery chargers, etc. These are a few examples of items you would typically be charged for as add-ons if ordering brand new from a dealer.
+Another critical aspect buyers should consider is all the unique features each piece of equipment already has included in the package; options like advanced control panels, sound attenuated enclosures, fuel tanks, battery chargers, etc. These are a few examples of items you would typically be charged as add-ons if ordering brand new from a dealer.

 Benefits of Buying Used Power Generation Equipment (like Generators)